caylent/terraform-aws-cost-monitor-lambda/README.md

 `aws kms encrypt --key-id <id of CMK created in step 2> --plaintext fileb://plaintext-file --output text --query CiphertextBlob`

 4. Use the output of this command as a value for *encripted_slack_webhook_url*.
 The module will decript it, and store it as a secret in AWS Secrets Manager
-5. Manually create an ECR repo.
-Paste the repo URI in line 4 of /lambda/build.sh as the value for the *ECR_URI* variable.
-6. Run `/lambda/build.sh BOOTSTRAP`.
-By using this argument the script will build an image and push it to ECR.
-Grab the image URI and use it as value for *image_uri* in the Terraform module.
-The script can be run without the BOOTSTRAP argument to deploy new versions of the lambda code.
+5. Run `/lambda/build.py`.
-7. Fill the rest of the module input parameters and run Terraform plan/apply
+6. Fill the rest of the module input parameters and run Terraform plan/apply

 <!-- BEGIN_TF_DOCS -->